CODE-Lab-IASTATE/MDO_course/python_installation/linux/README.md

 Click Enter to view license terms.

-Keep hitting Enter till you reach the bottom, where it asks you do agree to the license terms
+Keep hitting Enter till you reach the bottom, where it asks you do agree to the license terms.

-Enter Yes to agree
+Enter Yes to agree.

 It will then ask you to enter the location where you would like to install anaconda.
 Enter the location or choose the default one.

+The installer will then prompt you “Do you wish the installer to initialize Anaconda3 by running conda init?”
+Type yes.

+The installation is now done.

+To lauch anaconda, first open a terminal and type anaconda-navigator.

+At the top select which channel to use.
+You can download and install multiple versions of anaconda python.

+Select base (root) if you selected default installation as your location.
+Otherwise select the file name as your option.

+To launch spyder, first you need to install it.
+Click on the intall option under spyder.

+Once done, click on the launch option.